really-useful/logger/README.md

 ## Add your own logging service

-To log to a service that isn’t listed above, you create your own `Transport`.
+To log to a service that isn’t listed above, you can create your own `Transport`.

 A `Transport` is any object with the following properties: